Saeqeh (Thunderbolt) / Saeqeh-80 / Azarakhsh-2

 A senior commander of the Islamic Republic of Iran Air Force (IRIAF) said 25 September 2012 that a new generation of indigenous Saeqeh fighter jets will join the Iranian Air Force fleet before the end of the year (March 20, 2013.)
 “The new generation of indigenous Saeqeh fighter jets is being produced and will soon join the Air Force fleet under a new name,” IRIAF Deputy Commander Brigadier General Aziz Nasirzadeh noted on Monday.
 The commander added that the new fighter jets are more advanced than the current ones and have been optimized by the Iranian specialists.
 He noted that the new aircraft can be equipped with enhanced ammunitions, smart bombs and modern electronic systems.

-In April 2012, IRIAF Deputy Commander for Coordination Brigadier General Aziz Nasirzadeh said the country plans to build a new generation of the Saeqeh fighter jets with enhanced radar systems and smart munitions.
+In April 2012, IRIAF Deputy Commander for Coordination Brigadier General Aziz Nasirzadeh said the country planned to build a new generation of the Saeqeh fighter jets with enhanced radar systems and smart munitions.

 |Join the GlobalSecurity.org mailing list|